Fair Practices Code

 The Company shall give an acknowledgement of receipt for all loan applications.

-The Company shall endeavour to provide the time frame within which loan applications shall be processed.
+The Company shall endeavor to provide the time frame within which loan applications shall be processed.

 The Company shall give notice to the borrower in English language or a language as chosen by the borrower of any change in the terms and conditions including disbursement schedule, interest rates, service charges, prepayment charges etc. The changes shall only be done, if the loan agreement executed between the company and the borrower permits such changes.
 Further, the said changes shall be effective only prospectively.